 Costa Rica Surf Guide: When and Where to Surf in Costa Rica

-It is known globally for the quality and quantity of ocean waves due to its ability to “pick up” swells from the North and South on its coastlines (Pacific and Atlantic).
+Costa Rica boasts rideable waves all year round, which is why it is one of the most popular surf destinations in the world.
+It is known for its quality and quantity of ocean waves due to its ability to “pick up” swells from the North and South on its coastlines (Pacific and Atlantic).

 Understanding Costa Rica’s Seasons

-Rain in Costa Rica doesn’t always mean cold, but it does mean wet.
-However, most travelers find it easy to manage this time of year with raincoats and umbrellas.
-Flooding is rare but can occur in the rainiest months of the year (September and October).
+Rain in Costa Rica doesn’t always mean cold, but it does mean wet!
+That being said, most travelers find it easy to manage this time of year with raincoats and umbrellas.

-On occasion, however, in these months, the region can experience tropical storms that leave a trail of rainy weather for a week or more at a time.
+Flooding is rare but can occur in the rainiest months of the year, namely September and October.
+On occasion, in these months, the region can experience tropical storms that leave a trail of rainy weather for a week or more at a time.

 For the most part, during the rainy season, the showers blow in and out, leaving clear skies in a matter of hours or even minutes.
 Generally, it rains for specific periods of the day, typically in the afternoons (leaving gorgeous sunny mornings to enjoy, which won’t show up on any weather app).

+Depending on the region, dry season can mean dry or slightly less rainy.
 The North Pacific, for example, consists of a tropical dry forest, meaning many trees and plants in this region lose their leaves to conserve energy and water.
 Roads can be dusty.
 Sun protection (hats, sunglasses, sunscreen) is a requirement for most activities.

 The South Pacific, however, remains green and luscious all year long.
 The rivers slow their flow into the ocean, allowing debris and particulates to settle, making it a great time of year to enjoy the crystal clear waters while doing any ocean-based activity: snorkeling, scuba diving, and, of course, surfing!